Welcome to NodeWatch

 On this site we'll get you started with your watch and point you to the latest official information about it.

-Before you do anything with your NodeWatch, we strongly recommend you update the built-in firmware.
+If you received your watch any time before June 2020 and it is running firmware older than 2v05, we strongly recommend you update the firmware.
 You can do that by following the steps here.

 Bangle.js Buttons and Touch